 The Wyoming Test of Proficiency and Progress (WY-TOPP) is a system of interim, modular on-demand, and summative assessments in English language arts, writing, mathematics, and science.
 The WY-TOPP interim assessments in reading and mathematics are administered in Natrona Schools in fall for grades 4-10, in winter for grades 3-10.
 In spring, the interim reading and math assessments are available for grades K-2.
 The WY-TOPP science assessment is administered in spring to grades 4, 8, and 10.
 The WY-TOPP writing assessment is administered in grades 3, 5, 7, and 9.
 The WY-TOPP summative assessments are administered late-spring in grades 3-10.

-The WY-Alternate (WY-ALT) is given once a year to students with significant cognitive disabilities in grades 3-10 in ELA and mathematics and in grades four and eight in science.
+The WY-Alternate (WY-ALT) is given once a year to students working on extended standards in grades 3-10 in ELA and mathematics and in grades four and eight in science.